ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-04-Switches.md

 ---

-A) Toggle switches are more durable
+A) Toggle switches are more reliable

-B) Round holes are easier to drill than rectangular holes
+B) Toggle switches are cheaper

-C) Toggle switches are cheaper
+C) Round holes are easier to drill than rectangular holes

-D) Toggle switches are more reliable
+D) Toggle switches are more durable

 ---

-B) Round holes are easier to drill than rectangular holes
+C) Round holes are easier to drill than rectangular holes

 ///